dynamicmobility/mat-hopper/README.md

 ## Acknowledgements
 The authors would like to acknowledge that much of this work is possible with the help of several different repositories including [the Mujoco XML Reference](https://mujoco.readthedocs.io/en/stable/XMLreference.html).

-The authors thank the International Max Planck Research School for Intelligent Systems, [IMPRS-IS](https://imprs.is.mpg.de/) for supporting AKS.
+The authors thank the Alexander von Humboldt Foundation and International Max Planck Research School for Intelligent Systems, [IMPRS-IS](https://imprs.is.mpg.de/) for supporting AKS.
 The authors thank the authors of the [BITE paper](https://bite.is.tue.mpg.de/) for this Readme template.
-Thanks to [Katherine J. Kuchenbecker](https://is.mpg.de/~kjk) for support and feedback.
+Thanks to [Katherine J. Kuchenbecker](https://is.mpg.de/~kjk) for the support.

 ## Contact

-This code repository was implemented by [Andrew Schulz](https://github.com/Aschulz94), [Ayah Ahmad](https://github.com/ayah-ahmad), and [Maegan Tucker](https://github.com/maegant) in collaboration between [The Dynamic Mobility Group](https://dynamicmobility.github.io/) and Georgia Tech and the [Haptic Intelligence Department](https://hi.is.mpg.de/) at Max Planck Institute for Intelligent Systems.
+This code repository was implemented by [Andrew Schulz](https://github.com/Aschulz94), [Ayah Ahmad](https://github.com/ayah-ahmad), and [Maegan Tucker](https://github.com/maegant) in collaboration between [The Dynamic Mobility Group](https://dynamicmobility.github.io/) at Georgia Tech and the [Haptic Intelligence Department](https://hi.is.mpg.de/) at the Max Planck Institute for Intelligent Systems - Stuttgart.

 Give a ⭐ if you like our work.